 For your preparedness and ‘survival kitchen’ knowledge, you don’t necessarily need to have yeast to make edible bread.
-Here’s one way to do it, and I’m curious to also get your input:
+Here’s one way to do it:

-UPDATE: Same bread recipe (without yeast) with pictures and more information:
+UPDATE: The same bread recipe (without yeast) with pictures and more information:

 Bread Recipe Without Yeast

 (This is not a sourdough)

 1. Add 3 cups of flour and 1 tablespoon of baking powder to a bowl.

 2. Begin to mix while adding 1/3 cup of oil (extra virgin olive oil).

 3. Continue to mix while adding 3/4 cup of warm water.
 Then continue to add more water a little at a time until the mixture holds together and will roll into a ball while barely sticky.
 If it becomes too soupy, just add a bit more flour.
 Etc..